 Under the Order of the State Council on the Issuance of the Regulations on the Protection of Layout-Designs of Integrated Circuits, promulgated on 2 April 2001 and coming into force on 1 October 2001, any layout-design created by a Chinese natural person, legal person or other organization shall be eligible for the exclusive right of layout-design in accordance with these Regulations.
-Any layout-design which is to be protected shall be original in the sense that the layout-design is the result of the creator's own intellectual effort, and it is not commonplace among creators of layout-designs and manufacturers of integrated circuits at the time of its creation.
-The intellectual property administration department of the State Council is responsible for the relevant administrative work concerning the exclusive right of layout-design in accordance with these regulations.
+Any layout-design which is to be protected shall be original in the sense that the layout-designs and manufacturers of integrated circuits at the time of its creation.
+The intellectual property administration department of the State Council is responsible for the regulations.